MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 When a model is shared with you as a user, you can use it in Power Apps or Power Automate, but you can't view details or edit the model.
 No actions are available for models in the **Shared with me** list.

 As an admin or owner of a model, you might encounter a model where the only available action is **Delete**.
 This happens when the model type is no longer supported.
-It might be that the model type was a preview feature, and the admin [disabled AI Builder preview features](administer.md#enable-or-disable-ai-builder-preview-features).
+It might be that the model type was a preview feature, and the admin [disabled preview and experimental AI models and features](administer.md#enable-or-disable-preview-features-or-models).

 ## FAQ